What is a Statute of Limitations?

 There are, however, a number of different statutes of limitations that vary depending on the type of claim.
 For instance, actions related to negligence, medical malpractice, and trespass must all be brought within two years of the date of the event.

 This means that if a store owner failed to clean up a mess on the floor and an elderly woman slipped, fell, and broke her hip, she would be required to file the suit in court within two years of the date that she fell.

-In Colorado, car crash claims are covered by a different statute of limitations, which requires plaintiffs who suffered personal injury or property loss as the result of a car crash to file suits against the responsible parties within three years of the date of the crash.
+In Colorado, car crash claims are covered by a different personal injury statute of limitations, which requires plaintiffs who suffered injuries or property loss as the result of a car crash to file suits against the responsible parties within three years of the date of the crash.

-Exceptions to the Standard Statute of Limitations in Colorado
+Exceptions to the Colorado Personal Injury Statute of Limitations

 Depending on the facts of your case, there may be other methods by which you can extend the standard statute of limitations.